Kitware/VolView/docs/toolbar.md

 ## 2D Annotations

-The "Annotations" tab lists the drawn, vector based, annotation tools.
-Each tool in the list has a "scroll to slice" and delete button.
+The "Annotations" tab lists segments shared by paint, rectangles, polygons and rulers.
+Select a segment in the list or use `q` and `w` to cycle through segments.
+Use "New segment" to add one, and its color dot or edit button to change its name and appearance.
+The selection applies across all four tools and images.

+Expand a segment to see its shapes on the current image.
+Each shape has controls to jump to its slice or cine frame and to delete it.
+A segment's Reveal button jumps to its mask or shapes on the current image; it stays disabled when there is no content.

 ### Paint

-When the paint tool is selected, you can paint in any 2D window.
-Click on the paint tool a second time to bring up a menu of colors and adjust the brush size.
-Painting automatically switches to the appropriate segment group for the volume being painted.
+When the paint tool is selected, you can paint in any supported 2D slice window.
+Choose the segment in "Annotations" and use the Paint controls below the segment list to adjust brush size, switch to erasing, or set an intensity threshold.
+Painting adds a mask for the selected segment on the image being painted.

 ### Rectangle